Bahrain Country Report

 By regional standards, Bahrain offers a relatively streamlined regulatory framework, while also allowing 100% foreign ownership in most sectors.
 Government tendering processes are relatively opaque and likely to offer preferential treatment to state monopolies and royal family-linked business interests.
 Organised labour strikes are uncommon and rarely become disruptive.

-Nearly daily protests and riots are likely in Shia districts such as Jidhafs, Karbabad, and Sanabis.
-These include incendiary attacks on police stations and patrols, roadblocks using burning debris that are usually cleared within several hours, and crude IED attacks at entertainment venues, malls, hotels, and other soft targets frequented by foreigners.
+Opposition groups carry out a variety of activities against the government on a near daily basis.
+Such activities are likely in Shia districts such as Jidhafs, Karbabad, and Sanabis.
+These include incendiary attacks on police stations and patrols, roadblocks using burning debris that are usually cleared within several hours, and crude IED attacks at entertainment venues and other soft targets frequented by foreigners.
 There have been fewer incidents in areas around Palace Avenue in al-Hoora because of the heavy security presence.
 Bahrain International Airport operations are very unlikely to be disrupted by protests.
-Large-scale demonstrations involving hundreds of participants are also likely around political or religious events/anniversaries, particularly along the Budaiya Highway.

 In terms of weather-related concerns, sand and dust storms, as well as periodic drought, are not uncommon.